19 May Prototyping — the benefits, techniques and when to use

 When to prototype a digital product.
 Alex Fedorov lists several situations when prototypes can be used, including validating a concept, achieving executive buy-in and reaching a shared understanding.

 High-fidelity prototypes.
 Putting significant effort into building your prototype can yield many benefits.
 Doing this may require advanced design and engineering expertise and a deep understanding of frameworks that can be used to speed things along.
-But as a result, Marty Cagan says, you’ll get realistic user feedback, be forced think deeply about your product, be encouraged to better collaborate with your team and gain many other benefits.
+But as a result, Marty Cagan says, you’ll get real user feedback, be forced think deeply about your product, be encouraged to better collaborate with your team and gain many other benefits.